-Rarely passes a day when I don't get invitation to some product demonstration, technology showcase claiming to be a presentation about UX.
+Rarely passes a day when I don't get an invitation to some product demonstration or a technology showcase claiming to be a presentation about UX.

-Rarely passes a day when I don’t get invitation to some product demonstration, technology showcase claiming to be a presentation about UX.
-In most cases – developers show new UI controls, tech, code and claim to be „talking about UX“.
+Rarely passes a day when I don’t get an invitation to some product demonstration, technology showcase claiming to be a presentation about UX.
+In most cases – developers show new UI controls, tech, code, and claim to be „talking about UX“.
 I say stop trivializing – and learn the facts!

 Forgive me Father, for I have sinned

-I do come from developer and science background.
-I do understand and write some code therefore I understand developers’ lingo and overall logic.
-What I don’t understand is when developers who claim to be talking about UX (user experience) , just keep demoing new UI controls and show us some technology demonstrations.
+I do come from a developer and science background.
+I do understand and write some code, therefore, I understand developers’ lingo and overall logic.
+What I don’t understand is when developers who claim to be talking about UX (user experience), just keep demoing new UI controls and show us some technology demonstrations.
 Nice, neat, extremely important and cool I’d say – but that is not UX.
 Stop trivializing it and learn the facts.

 But we love buzzwords (though we have no idea what they mean)